Casper, WY Demographics

 A map of Casper's Population by Race

-Of the 205 places in Wyoming, Casper is the 2nd most populous.
+Casper is ranked the 2nd most populous place in Wyoming, out of 205 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Casper was ranked the 2nd most populous place in the 2020 Census.

 Casper's White Population